bcaradima/site_bcaradima/readme.md

+# Readme
-This Hugo website is adapted from the [Avicenna theme](https://themes.gohugo.io/themes/avicenna/) developed by Hadi Sinaee.
+Website adapted from the [Avicenna theme](https://github.com/hadisinaee/avicenna) for Hugo.
 The Avicenna theme is in turn adapted from the [Academic theme](https://themes.gohugo.io/themes/hugo-academic/).

 My minor changes to the Avicenna theme include: